- Mission of the University

-- Au Bon Pain at the Signature Engineering Building offers students on the academic side of campus a dining option that serves many of the same items as the location in Squires Student Center.
+- Au Bon Pain at Goodwin Hall offers students on the academic side of campus a dining option that serves many of the same items as the location in Squires Student Center.

-- Taking traditional dining to the next level, D2 at Dietrick Hall combines all-you-care-to-eat dining with the variety of an international marketplace and includes a shop dedicated to vegetarian and vegan specialties.
+- D2 at Dietrick Hall takes traditional dining to the next level by combining all-you-care-to-eat dining with the variety of an international marketplace and includes a shop dedicated to glutem-free, vegetarian, and vegan specialties.

-- Hokie Grill & Co. at Owens Hall features national brands Chick-fil-A, Pizza Hut, and Dunkin’ Donuts, in addition to Blue Ridge Barbecue, grab-n-go sandwiches, snacks, and a soup, salad, and fruit bar.
+- Hokie Grill & Co. at Owens Hall features national brands Chick-fil-A, Pizza Hut, and Dunkin' Donuts, in addition to Blue Ridge Barbecue, grab-n-go sandwiches, snacks, salad, and fruit bar.

 - Owens Food Court at Owens Hall consists of 12 specialty shops serving international and American favorites, including carved-to-order meats, a soup and salad bar, burgers, pastas, Philly cheese steaks, tacos, and a venue that serves exclusively local, organic, or sustainably produced foods.

 - Turner Place at Lavery Hall offers a variety of convenient options to the academic side of campus.
-It houses franchises for Jamba Juice, Brueggers Bagels, and Qdoba Mexican Grill alongside five upscale original venues serving sushi, crepes, gelato, teppanyaki, southern steakhouse fare, and much more.
+It houses franchises for Jamba Juice, Bruegger's Bagels, and Qdoba Mexican Grill alongside five upscale original venues serving sushi, crepes, gelato, teppanyaki, southern steakhouse fare, sourdough pizza, custom salads, and much more.

-- Vet Med Cafe is located inside the Virginia-Maryland Regional College of Veterinary Medicine on Duck Pond Drive and offers breakfast and lunch, Monday through Friday.
+- Vet Med Cafe at the Virginia-Maryland Regional College of Veterinary Medicine on Duck Pond Drive and offers breakfast and lunch, Monday through Friday.
 Breakfast features breakfast bagel sandwiches and hot oatmeal, and lunch offers a daily chef special as well as grilled fish tacos and more.

-- West End Market at Cochrane Hall features wood oven-baked pizzas, grilled steaks, seafood, homemade pastas, freshly baked pastries and breads, and moreprepared right before your eyes.
+- West End Market at Cochrane Hall features wood oven-baked pizzas, wraps, grilled steaks, seafood, homemade pastas, made-from-scratch soups, freshly baked pastries and breads, and more - al prepared right before your eyes.

 The campus is located in Blacksburg, Virginia, about 38 miles southwest of Roanoke, Virginia.
 To reach the campus from Interstate 81, take Exit 118-B (Christiansburg) onto U.S. Rt.
 460 West.
 To reach the Visitor and Undergraduate Admissions Center, continue on U.S. 460 for 8.5 miles to the Prices Fork Road exit for "Downtown."
 Turn right at the first traffic light on Prices Fork Road and then take an immediate right and up the drive to the center.